 Since we’ll be collecting the applicant’s signature using DocuSign, we need to add a signature tag to our template as well.
 This signature tag tells DocuSign where to place the signature in the document.
 This tag is just like any other text in the PDF and looks like: \s1\

-After you upload your application template, you’ll be taken to the Settings tab where you can modify options like the type of file that is generate and the name of the file.
+After you upload your application template, you’ll be taken to the Settings tab where you can modify options like the type of file that is generated and the name of the file.
 For this example, we’re going to output a PDF and we’re going to include the name of our applicant in the file name.

-Next, we’re going to setup the delivery of our document to DocuSign so that it is automatically sent out for signature.
+Next, we’re going to set up the delivery of our document to DocuSign so that it is automatically sent out for signature.
 Under the Deliver tab, go ahead and click the New Delivery button then select DocuSign from the list.

 After you authenticate your DocuSign account, you’ll need to define the subject of the email that the signer will receive from DocuSign, then you need to indicate the signer’s name and email address using merge fields.